Woodbridge, Ontario: Suburban Growth and Development

 After the aforementioned drive-in was closed, Martin Grove Road was extended northward through the former property to serve more developments.
 Woodbridge Highlands was formed in the northwest, east of Highway 27 in the 1990s.
 In 1994 housing developments reached to Rutherford and continued until 1996 except for the northeast and the southeastern part.
-The condominiums began construction and now appear between Woodbridge Avenue and the Humber.
-Sonoma Heights at Islington and Rutherford and the Vellore area at Weston and Rutherford have been developed.
-The Vellore area includes Vellore Village developed by builders such as Greenpark Homes, Aspen Ridge Homes and Remington Homes.
-The Vellore Woods area was developed by Arista Homes and Fieldgate Homes.
-Development in the west end of Woodbridge then followed with Weston Rd. and Rutherford becoming a major focal point for the building of additional residential units stretching north to Major Mackenzie.
+Condominiums were also constructed in the old village along Woodbridge Avenue.
+Sonoma Heights at Islington and Rutherford and Vellore (built around the former hamlet of Vellore, and today including Vellore Village and Vellore Woods) around Weston and Rutherford were developed.
+Development in the north end of Woodbridge then followed with Weston and Rutherford Roads becoming a major focal point for the building of additional residential units stretching north to Major Mackenzie Drive.
 Land on both sides of Weston Road to Major Mackenzie were completely filled in.
+Development continued north of Major Mackenzie (possibly outside Woodbridge's accepted boundary) in the 2010s north to the former hamlet of Purpleville (Pine Valley Drive and Teston Road) and is still ongoing in the 2020s.

+Woodbridge contains many industrial developments, mostly along Steeles east of the Humber and running north along the west side of Highway 400 east of Weston.
+These were mostly built during the 1980s.
+Another major industrial area began development west of Highway 27 in the 2000s in anticipation of the construction of Highway 427, and is still ongoing, bolstered by the opening of the highway in 2021.

-Woodbridge Avenue between Islington Avenue and Kipling Avenue was once home to some of the historical buildings from the late 19th century in addition to newer 1920s–1960s buildings, but is rapidly being reconstructed.
-Two examples of a historic buildings include a Tinsmith Shop and Masonic Lodge (c.
+Woodbridge Avenue (formerly known as Pine Street) between Islington Avenue and Kipling Avenue is historically the downtown of Woodbridge, and was once home to some of the historical buildings from the late 19th century in addition to newer 1920s–1960s buildings, but is rapidly being redeveloped.
+Many older shops were demolished in the late 1970s and 1980s for the Fairground Lane and Market Lane shopping developments.
+Two examples of historic buildings include a Tinsmith Shop and Masonic Lodge (c.
 1850) and the Burwick family home (from 1844 on Pine Street) that were moved to Black Creek Pioneer Village.
 Market Lane remains the commercial hub of this area, with several other shops and stores lining Woodbridge Avenue.